-10 Tips for Preparing Houseplants for Healthy Winter Living
+10 Tips for Preparing Plants for Wintering Indoors

 Although I love the advent of autumn with its cool temperatures, brilliant leaf colors, crystal blue skies, and harvest festivals, I am never completely mentally ready to let the summer go.
 For me, nothing signifies the end of summer more than moving my indoor plants from their outdoor summer homes into the house for the winter.

 It seems like a redundancy, bringing houseplants indoors, but many of us in temperate zones spend summer with at least some of our indoor plants outdoors to give them a growth burst or to enhance outdoor living areas.
 Taking houseplants outside also gives us an opportunity to clean hidden indoor spaces and give our homes a fresh, uncluttered summer look.
 It's a pleasant change.

 But as the time to bring houseplants indoors approaches, we need to prepare them and their indoor environment for healthy winter living by lessening the stress that can be caused by the forced migration we impose.